Russia's war on Ukraine latest news: Zelenskiy warns of more Russian attacks | Headlines

 BATTLEFIELD * The General Staff of Ukraine's Armed Forces said in its daily update on Monday that Ukrainian forces had repelled Russian attacks in several areas, including Bakhmut and Avdiivka in the Donetsk region over the past 24 hours.

-The General Staff added that Ukraine's forces on Saturday had destroyed six units of military equipment of various types and that about 30 servicemen had been injured in the area of the occupied Enerhodar city, where many of the Zaporizhzhia nuclear power plant's workers live. * The head of Ukraine's state-run nuclear energy firm said there were signs that Russian forces might be preparing to leave the Zaporizhzhia nuclear power plant, which they seized in March.
+The General Staff added that Ukraine's forces on Saturday had destroyed six units of military equipment of various types and that about 30 servicemen had been injured in the area of the occupied Enerhodar city, where many of the Zaporizhzhia nuclear power plant's workers live. * The Zaporizhzhia nuclear power plant in southern Ukraine remains under Russian control, authorities installed by Moscow in the nearby city of Enerhodar said, after a Ukrainian official suggested Russian forces were preparing to leave.

-* The Russian-backed administration of the region said the nuclear power plant remained under Russian control. * Reuters could not verify the battlefield reports.

-* Ukraine has accused the Kremlin of reviving the "genocidal" tactics of Josef Stalin as Kyiv commemorated a Soviet-era famine that killed millions of Ukrainians in the winter of 1932-33.
-GRAIN EXPORTS
+MEMORIES OF FAMINE * Ukraine has accused the Kremlin of reviving the "genocidal" tactics of Josef Stalin as Kyiv commemorated a Soviet-era famine that killed millions of Ukrainians in the winter of 1932-33.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)